gestosomunoz/striga-backend/README.md

 # Striga test backend

 ## Technologies
 I have decided not to use a big framework for this project.
-Since it's the first time I'm working with a typescript backend, I've decided not to use frameworks like NestJS to get used to the underlying technologies that they use, like Express.
+Since it's the first time I'm working with a typescript backend, I've decided not to use frameworks like NestJS to learn the underlying technologies that they use, like Express.
+This provides a faster onboarding a better understanding of the details.

 ## Project structure